nordic-institute/misp2-web-app/docs/misp2_creating_complex_queries.md

 ## License <!-- omit in toc -->

-This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+This document is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/3.0/>
+To view a copy of this license, visit <https://creativecommons.org/licenses/by-sa/4.0/>

 ## Table of content <!-- omit in toc -->